Naterus/car-driver-api/README.md

 2. Build the project.
 Enter: `sbt run`.
 The project builds and starts the embedded HTTP server.
 Since this downloads libraries and dependencies, the amount of time required depends partly on your connection's speed.

-3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:9000>
+3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:9000/api/v1/cars>

-The Play application responds: `Welcome to the Hello World Tutorial!`
+The Play application responds: `{
+"statusCode": 401,
+"statusTitle": "unauthorized",
+"message": "Invalid/missing authorization key.
+Ensure you include valid authorization key in request header."
+}`

 ## Access Api endpoints
 1. Generate authorization token from the endpoint: <http://localhost:9000/api/v1/authorization/generate-key> - attach a raw json object to the request  e.g `{